astronomer/docs/astro/deployment-file-reference.md

 ### `deployment.environment_variables`

 You can create, update, or delete environment variables in the `environment_variables` section of the template file.
 This is equivalent to configuring environment variables in the **Variables** page of a Deployment in the Cloud UI.
+When you create or update a variable, each variable in this section must include a `key` and a `value`.
+By default, each variable is created as a non-secret variable.

+To set any new or existing environment variables as secret in the file, specify `is_secret: true` next to the key and value.

+To delete an environment variable, remove the lines that contain its key, its value, and other associated fields.

 When you inspect a Deployment, the value of any secret environment variables will not appear in the template file.
-To set any new or existing environment variables as secret in the file, specify `is_secret: true` next to the key and value.

 If you commit a template file to a GitHub repository, do not add secret environment variables in the file.
 Instead, add them manually in the Cloud UI.
 This ensures that you do not commit secret values to a version control tool in plain-text.